-- 1 If more than 20 parties appear in a case with joint or individual submissions in order to assert the same interests, the authority may demand that they appoint one or more representatives to act on their behalf in the procedure. - 2 If this demand is not complied with within a reasonable period, then the authority shall itself appoint one or more representatives. - 3 The provisions on the reimbursement of the representation costs in appeal proceedings are applicable in an analogous manner to the costs of such representation.
+1 If more than 20 parties appear in a case with joint or individual submissions in order to assert the same interests, the authority may demand that they appoint one or more representatives to act on their behalf in the procedure.

+2 If this demand is not complied with within a reasonable period, then the authority shall itself appoint one or more representatives.

+3 The provisions on the reimbursement of the representation costs in appeal proceedings are applicable in an analogous manner to the costs of such representation.
 The party against whom the submissions are directed must make a payment to account towards the costs of official representation if ordered to do so by the authority.

 Art.
-11b29
+11b30

 III.
-Domicile for service
+Address for service

-- 1 Parties who make an application in proceedings must indicate their place of residence or registered office to the authority.
-If they live abroad, they must indicate a domicile for service in Switzerland, unless international law permits the authority to serve notices in the state concerned by post. - 2 The parties may also indicate an electronic mail address and declare that they consent to service by electronic mail.
+1 Parties who make an application in proceedings must indicate their place of residence or registered office to the authority.
+If they live abroad, they must indicate an address for service in Switzerland, unless international law or the competent foreign body permits the authority to serve documents directly in the state concerned.31

+2 The parties may also indicate an electronic mail address and declare that they consent to service by electronic mail.
 The Federal Council may provide that for electronic mail service further details of the parties are required.